-Despite that commute being almost double the 2011 Leaf's 73-mile EPA-rated range, there were plenty of options available to ensure Marsh made it from home to work each day.
+Despite that commute being almost double the 2011 Leaf's 73-mile range, there were plenty of options available to ensure Marsh made it from home to work each day.

-By April 2012, 11 months after buying the Leaf, it had already racked up 36,000 miles.

-And back in June, that total had climbed to 78,000 miles.
+By April 2012, 11 months after buying the Leaf, Marsh had already racked up 36,000 miles.
+In June 2013, that total had climbed to 78,000 miles.

 By then, Marsh was also using a Blink DC rapid charger on the West Coast Electric Highway on the way to and from work, allowing him to drive a little quicker on his highway commute, without worrying about running out of charge.

-Washington Governor Jay InsleeEnlarge Photo
+Washington Governor Jay Inslee

 It's proof that with a little planning, electric cars can be used for longer commutes than their EPA-rated range suggests.

-And when gasoline costs for 100,000 miles would run into many thousands of dollars, the additional expense of purchasing an electric car like the Leaf no longer seems that bad.
+And when gasoline costs for 150,000 miles would run into many thousands of dollars, the additional expense of purchasing an electric car like the Leaf no longer seems that bad.